 How does conveyancing in Essington differ for newly converted properties?

 Most buyers of new build residence in Essington come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the house is built.
 This is because house builders in Essington typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Essington or who has acted in the same development.

-Over the last few months I have been searching for a flat up to £195,000 and found one close by in Essington I like with amenity areas and transport links in the vicinity, however it only has 61 years unexpired on the lease.
-I can't really find anything else in Essington suitable, so just wondered if I would be making a grave error buying a lease with such few years left?
+Over the last few months I have been searching for a leasehold apartment up to £235,500 and found one close by in Essington I like with amenity areas and transport links nearby, the downside is that it's only got 61 years unexpired on the lease.
+There is not much else in Essington for this price, so just wondered if I would be making a grave error buying a short lease?

-If you require a home loan the shortness of the lease will likely be an issue.
-Reduce the offer by the amount the lease extension will cost if it has not already been discounted.
-If the current proprietor has owned the property for at least twenty four months you can ask them to start the process of the extension and pass it to you.
-You can add 90 years to the existing lease and have £0 ground rent by law.
-You should consult your conveyancing solicitor regarding this matter.
+If you need a home loan that many years will be problematic.
+Reduce the offer by the expected lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the premises for a minimum of twenty four months you can request that they start the process of the extension and pass it to you.
+An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
+You should consult your conveyancing lawyer about this.